Annual General Meeting of Shareholders in Securitas AB (publ), 2015

 (b) Hedging Measures

 In order to enable the delivery of Bonus Shares in accordance with the Incentive Scheme, the Board of Directors proposes that the AGM, similar to previous years, approves the hedging of the delivery of the shares to the employees by Securitas entering into a share swap agreement with a third party, whereby the third party in its own name shall acquire and transfer shares in the company to employees participating in the scheme.
-The cost for the swap are estimated not to exceed last year’s cost of SEK 235 000 assuming the same bonus amount as last year.
+The cost for the swap is estimated at SEK 325 000 assuming the same bonus amount as last year.

 The proposals according to (a) and (b) above shall be adopted as one single resolution and must be supported by shareholders representing more than half of the votes cast, or, in case of equal voting, by the opinion supported by the Chairman of the AGM.